pre63/pbn/content/terrafirmanews.com/articles/hollywoods-21st-century-classics-a-shifting-canon.md

 Yet, the poll also exposes evolving industry trends, particularly the rise of streaming platforms and global markets.
 Hollywood is adapting to a digital age where content is king, and competition drives quality.
 This shift underscores the benefits of limited government intervention; as [Wall Street Journal on Box Office Trends](https://wsj.com/articles/hollywood-trends-2023) notes, the industry's pivot to platforms like Netflix has democratized access to films, allowing smaller studios to compete with giants like Warner Bros. or Disney.
 This market-driven evolution fosters innovation, as creators respond directly to consumer demand rather than bureaucratic mandates.

 ![Top Voted Film Scene](/content/assets/inception-dream-sequence.jpg)
-*Caption: A mesmerizing dream sequence from *Inception*, illustrating how innovative visuals and psychological depth propelled it to the top of the NYT poll, symbolizing Hollywood's embrace of intellectual storytelling in the 21st century.*
+*A mesmerizing dream sequence from *Inception*, illustrating how innovative visuals and psychological depth propelled it to the top of the NYT poll, symbolizing Hollywood's embrace of intellectual storytelling in the 21st century.*

 ## Evidence of Cultural Shifts and Market Dynamics